outscal/Getting-Started-with-Unity/Chap12-WhereToGoFromHere.md

 ## What next

-You can start building your first game (Finally!) by going through the 2D Platformer Course here - [Unity Courses](https://academy.outscal.com/unity-course-content/)
+Familiarize yourself with the editor.
+The more you practice the faster you will get.

+You're off to a good start, let's continue to the next one and add your first character to the game - [Unity Animations](https://academy.outscal.com/unity-animations/)

 Well, that's it from me on this one I guess.
 I will see you guys in the next one, keep building guys!